mrkkrp/markkarpov.com/tutorial/th.md

     else deriveCountableComposite name
 ```

-Done, now we can use `deriveCountable` in both cases and it'll figure out
+Done—now we can use `deriveCountable` in both cases and it'll figure out what
-what to do on its own.
+to do on its own.

 ## Viewing the generated code

-Sometimes it is helpful to be able to see the code we're generating at
+Sometimes it is helpful to be able to see the code we're generating at splice
-splice sites.
-GHC [allows us to do that][viewing-th-code] with the
+sites.
+GHC [allows us to do that][viewing-th-code] with the `-ddump-splices`
-`-ddump-splices` flag.
-Stack seems to eat that output though, so I had to
+flag.
+Stack seems to eat that output, though, so I also had to add
-add also `-ddump-to-file` and search for a file with the suffix `-splices`
+`-ddump-to-file` and search for a file with the suffix `-splices` in the
-in the `.stack-work/dist` directory.
+`.stack-work/dist` directory.

 Here is what I've got: